bdynamite/9_github_trending/README.md

 # Github Trends

+displays 20 most rated repo from GitHub with issues

 # How to Install

 Python 3 should be already installed.
 Then use pip (or pip3 if there is a conflict with old Python 2 setup) to install dependencies: